Predicting human decision making in psychological tasks with recurrent neural networks: Introduction

 \section{Introduction}

-The challenge of predicting human decision is important for many application domains like economy, marketing and artificial intelligence.
-But the domain where the human behavior modeling is especially crucial is psychology, where the goal is to describe, explain and predict these behaviors.
-Within this domain, creating agents that effectively mimic human decision making is particularly important.
-There are many behavioral tasks and analytical methods developed to simulate the process of human decision making in real situations.
-As a commonly used experience-based task, the Iowa Gambling Task \cite{bechara1994insensitivity} has been modeled as a synthesis of various psychological processes and cognitive elements \cite{busemeyer2002contribution,ahn2008comparison}.
+Predictive modeling involves the use of statistics to predict outcomes of ``unseen'' data, i.e. not used in model parameterization, in real world phenomena, with wide applications in economics, finance, healthcare, and science.
+In statistics, the model that closely approximates the data generating process might not necessarily be the most successful method to predict real world outcomes \cite{hagerty1991comparing,wu2007use}.
+Yarkoni \& Westfall \cite{yarkoni2017choosing} argue that the near-total focus of the field of psychology on explaining the causes of behavior have little or unknown capability to predict future human behaviors with any appreciable accuracy, despite the intricate theories of psychological mechanism these research have endowed.
+Methods like regression and other mechanistic models, even with high complexity, can still be outperformed by biased and psychologically implausible models, due to overfitting.
+In this work, we aim to bridge this gap, by providing machine learning methods to accurately predict game-based human behavior.

 While useful for the researchers to breakdown neuropsychologically interpretable variables, these analyses only provide very constrained predictive guidelines, and fall short to modeling more complicated real-world decision making scenarios such as social dilemmas.
-As a popular framework to expose tensions between cooperation and defection, the Iterated Prisoner's Dilemma \cite{axelrod1980effective} has been studied by computer scientists, economists, and psychologists with different approaches.
-Beyond cognitive modeling of the effects of game settings and past experiences on the overall tendency to cooperate (or invest in the monetary games) \cite{kunreuther2009bayesian,duffy2009cooperative}, \cite{nay2016predicting} proposed a logistic regression model to directly predict individual actions during the Iterated Prisoner's Dilemma with different settings.
+As a popular framework to expose tensions between cooperation and defection in a game-like manner, the Iterated Prisoner's Dilemma \cite{axelrod1980effective} has been studied by computer scientists, economists, and psychologists with different approaches.
+Beyond cognitive modeling of the effects of game settings and past experiences on the overall tendency to cooperate (or invest in the monetary games) \cite{kunreuther2009bayesian,duffy2009cooperative}, \cite{nay2016predicting} proposed a logistic regression model to directly predict individual actions during the Iterated Prisoner's Dilemma.
 This logistic regression model is also the state-of-the-art in predicting action sequences in this task.
-Another active line of research is to clone and simulate behavioral trajectories with reinforcement learning models that incorporate learning-related parameters inspired by the neurobiological priors of the human brain \cite{lin2020unified,lin2020astory,lin2019split}.
-While offering discriminative and interpretable features in characterizing the human decision making process, these reinforcement learning models exhibit limited capability to predict the human action sequences in complicated decision making scenarios such as Iterated Prisoner's Dilemma \cite{lin2020online}.